Vyasa Vedanta

 Do you cater to dietary restrictions?

 Our Rounding Retreat will feature gourmet farm-to-table, vegetarian meals prepared onsite.
-Many of the vegetables are grown in the organic gardens at Sedona Mago.
 There will be gluten-free and dairy-free options at every meal; please let us know if you have any additional restrictions, preferences, or allergies.

 Do you offer discounts for Initiators?